SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 Required.

-A **String** value containing the full path URL of the root path of the SharePoint List, files/folders, or Document Library to export.
+A **String** value containing the full path URL of the root path of the SharePoint List, files/folders, or Document Library to read.
 AMR API returns all the metadata of files, folders, and root objects, **including subfolders and any children content**.

 ##### Example